remarkjs/remark-comment-config/readme.md

 This is essentially the same as [`remark-yaml-config`][remark-yaml-config], except that comments are invisible when rendering to HTML (such as on GitHub).

+## Security

+Use of `remark-comment-config` can change how Markdown is parsed or compiled.
+If the Markdown is user provided, this may open you up to a [cross-site scripting (XSS)][xss] attack.

 ## Related

 *   [`remark-yaml-config`][remark-yaml-config]